firoj0/github-action/docs/EXAMPLES.md

 ## External examples

 - not duplicate examples found in [cypress-io/github-action](https://github.com/cypress-io/github-action)
-- be hosted in repositories which accept and react to Issues and Pull Requests (excludes archived repositories)
+- be hosted in repositories which accept and react to Issues and Pull Requests (excludes by implication any archived repositories)